Glynn-Taylor/Breakout/README.md

 ## Windows 7
 1. Install [Visual Studio 2015](https://www.visualstudio.com)
 2. Open Visual Studio and Reconfigure additional include and library directories
-3. You may need to install libpng, either through [vcpkg](https://github.com/Microsoft/vcpkg) or by building zlib and libpng
-4. Build and run the project
+3. Build and run the project

 ## Linux
 1. Get a copy of the source code, either by cloning this repository, or by